jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

   ## SENSOR DESCRIPTION (TAMURA L01Z050S05)

-- The core component of the board is the L01Z050S05 current sensor module manufactured by TAMURA.
+- The core component of the board is the L01Z050S05 current sensor module manufactured by TAMURA Corporation (a global company with head offices in Japan).
 The L01Z module, based on the Hall effect, can measure both DC and AC (up to 100kHz) current up to 50A DC.
 The maximum frequency readable by the Jericho board however is much less, limited by the sampling speed of the processors.
 The LZ01 series offers module with a capacity up to 600A DC.
 - The L01Z component was selected because it can be used with DC current, while as induction-based sensors are only compatible with AC current.
 - The TAMURA component is readily available at global suppliers like DigiKey or Mouser.
 PCB manufacturers like JLCPCB can source from those suppliers for their SMD and through-hole assembly line.
 - The TAMURA module was designed for indoor use and is not weatherproof.
 Therefore, the sensor MUST be installed in a weatherproof enclosure to avoid any damage or safety risk.